Spaceballs: The Animated Series

-Spaceballs: The Animated Series, also known as Spaceballs: The Series, is an adult animated television series that premiered in 2008 on G4 and Canada's Super Channel, and is loosely based on the parody science fiction film Spaceballs.
-Similarly to how the original film parodied the original Star Wars films and the Star Trek universe, each episode of the series parodies a different film or other aspect of popular culture, such as the Star Wars prequel trilogy, The Lord of the Rings, or the Grand Theft Auto video games.
+Spaceballs: The Animated Series, also known as Mel Brooks' Spaceballs: The Animated Series or simply Spaceballs: The Series, is an adult animated television series that premiered in 2008 on the United States' G4 and Canada's Super Channel, and is loosely based on the parody science fiction film Spaceballs.
+Similarly to how the original film parodied the original Star Wars films and the Star Trek universe, each episode of the series parodies a different film or other aspect of popular culture, such as the Star Wars prequel trilogy, The Lord of the Rings, Jurassic Park, or the Grand Theft Auto video games.
+The show was widely panned and was not renewed for a second season.

 Production

 Production began in early 2005 under the supervision of Brooksfilms, MGM and Berliner Film Company.
 Mel Brooks not only directed the writing, but also reprised his roles as President Skroob and Yogurt from the film.
-Daphne Zuniga and Joan Rivers also reprise their roles from the film, while Bill Pullman and Rick Moranis do not.
-Those roles are filled by Rino Romano and Dee Bradley Baker, respectively.
-Tino Insana replaces John Candy, who died in 1994, as "Barf," and Rudy De Luca also supplied his voice talents.
+Daphne Zuniga and Joan Rivers also reprise their roles from the film, while Bill Pullman, Rick Moranis, and George Wyner do not.
+Those roles are filled by Rino Romano, Dee Bradley Baker, and Dave Wittenberg, respectively.
+Tino Insana replaces John Candy, who died in 1994, as "Barf," and Rudy De Luca also supplied his voice talents while Dom DeLuise reprises his role of Pizza the Hutt.